PRIME REAL ESTATE FOR SALE:

-Thanks for visiting our Gallery website.
-We are on-line year round.
+Many of our offerings are displayed on-line year round.

 Lubec, Maine 04652

-CONGRATULATIONS!
 What an honor!
 Out of a field of 503 paintings submitted to the prestigious New England Watercolor Society 2019 juried regional exhibition, Karen's prize winning watercolor "Herring Gull Swooping Over Rugged Shore". was awarded 2nd prize.
 Karen was in Portsmouth, NH to received the award, June 1, 2019.
-The exhibition will remain at the historic Governor Langdon House from June 1-October 13 where 59 other paintings selected by juror Antonio Masi, president of the American Watercolor Society, can be seen and purchases may be made at: https://www.etsy.com/shop/newenglandwcsociety.
+The exhibition will remain at the historic Governor Langdon House from June 1-October 13, 2019 where 59 additional paintings selected by juror Antonio Masi, president of the American Watercolor Society, can be seen.
+Karen's winning painting is currently not for sale.

 Karen Anne Baldauski was born in Wyoming, Pennsylvania, grew up in rural Norwich, NY,